westial/restfulcomm/examples/rabbitmq_to_json_response/README.md

-# RabbitMQ client prints the server response by command #
+# RabbitMQ client response converted to json response #

-Example injecting a customized ServerCommand object which prints the received response message on the client side.
+Example injecting a customized ServerCommand object which creates a formatted json response as expected and the client prints the result.

 ## Usage ##